thenativeweb/tourism/README.md

 var tourism = require('tourism');

 module.exports = tourism({
+  build: '...',
-  build: '...'
+  clean: '...'
 });
 ```

-Then call the following command.
+Then call one of the following commands.

     $ grunt build
+    $ grunt clean

+Basically, a rebuild is the same as cleaning and building again, hence you can do a rebuild using the following command.

+    $ grunt rebuild

 ### Starting, stopping and restarting the application